allegro/allegro.tech/_posts/2017-06-27-How to approach testing in development process.md

 is more, you should not forget about performance, another factor that affects the way users perceive an application.
 No matter how pretty an app you have, users will be irritated if it is slow, even if no single bug slipped through testing.
 Naturally, usability or performance is only one aspect.
-The other two, equally important that should be also taken into consideration, are application security and compliance.
-Data leaks or others security issues may not only affect company’s image, but also cause financial consequences.
+The other two, equally important that should be also taken into consideration, are applies to security and compliance.
+Data leaks or other security issues may not only affect a company’s image, but also cause financial consequences.
 The same for compliance issues understood as lack of consistency with specific policies applied to e.g. aviation industry, medical devices or banking applications.

 ## Waterfall or Agile.
 Always use as designed?